Indian Coast Guard: Coast Guard officers

-The command of ships at sea can only be exercised by officers of the General-Duty (GD) branch.
-The key functions of a General-Duty Officer would be to operate weapons, sensors and different kinds of equipment on board a ship.
-The safety of the ship and the men would be GD officers responsibility.
+The command of ships at sea can only be exercised by officers of the General Duty (GD) branch.
+The key functions of a General-Duty Officer would be to operate weapons, sensors, and different kinds of equipment on board a ship.
+The safety of the ship and the men would be the GD officers' responsibility.
 All the District Commanders (COMDIS) and Commander of Coast Guard Region (COMCG) appointments are exercised by a GD Officer of the Indian Coast Guard.